Washington State Republican Party

+Since 2016, the WRSP and its voter base have undergone a hard right-wing shift in their political and social views.
+This has led to a further loss of electoral power for the party.

 History

 Campaigns and elections

 Washington voters tend to support Democratic Party candidates, with The New York Times referring to the state as "Democratopolis."

 The last Republican governor in Washington was John Spellman, who held office from 1981 to 1985.
 Republicans came closest to recapturing the state's chief executive office in 2004 when Democrat Christine Gregoire secured election by just 133 votes out of 2.8 million cast.
 The last time Washington gave its electoral votes to a Republican candidate for U.S. president was in 1984, when a majority in the state voted for Ronald Reagan.